| [09

 improve the education of black students who were segregated under South Africa's apartheid

 regime and to foster economic and social development within its black communities.
+The new funding will help start-up new businesses and offer

 support as they grow and develop.
 At each of the four technikons, new Technology